 Take meds or not?

 Today’s mental health sciences have come a long way in the treatment of PTSD, depression, and anxiety.
 Perhaps the greatest advances have been in the removal of the stigma surrounding these problems.
 These are true medical issues, and no one should ever feel ashamed about them.
 Instead it’s important to get help.
-Physiological counseling and medications sometimes are a necessary part of recovery.
+In some cases, physiological counseling and medications are a necessary part of recovery.

-One mistake people might make though is thinking that pills contains some kind of magic power to make them better.
-If you need medication, take it as a doctor prescribes, but be realistic about the limitations of science.
-Never forget that the deepest healing comes only from God’s love and mercy.
-And this is where you should place your deepest trust.
+One mistake people make, however, is believing that pills contain some kind of magic power.
+If you need medication, take it as prescribed, but be realistic about the limitations of science.
+Never forget that the deepest healing comes from God’s love and mercy.
+This is where you should place your trust.

 Don’t make them weapons

-It’s very common for our wounds to become weapons.
-We end up lashing out and hurting others and ourselves.
-Seek to recognize when this happens, and ask God to free you from this type of behavior.
+It’s very common for us to weaponize our wounds.
+We lash out and hurt others and ourselves.
+Seek to recognize when this happens, and ask God to free you from this behavior.
 When you stop causing new pain due to past wounds, you can then start the healing process.

 One common way we hurt ourselves and others is by shutting out the world.
-This often occurs due to the fear of being hurt again.
+This happens since you’re afraid to get hurt again.
 Nobody wants to feel pain, that’s for sure.
 But instead of closing in, let your wounds be the doorway where God enters your heart.
 This can be scary and complicated, so it might help to have a spiritual guide accompany you.

 This process doesn’t mean you shouldn’t protect yourself, but your heart doesn’t have to be imprisoned either.
-Instead, God can give you a strong heart that can feel, give, and love again.
+Instead, God will give you a strong heart that can feel, give, and love again.

 From victim to victorious

 Those who have been wounded deeply are truly victims.
-You didn’t ask for suffering intentionally.
-But we sometimes fall into the trap of labeling ourselves as a victim above everything else.
+You didn’t ask for suffering.
+Still, sometimes we fall into the trap of labeling ourselves as a victim above everything else.
 This is exactly how Satan wants you to think – that you are helpless and hopeless.
 Don’t believe this lie.

 Look to Jesus to transform you from victim to victorious.
 How?
-By being able to regain your dignity through the healing mercy of God.
-Your victory rests in being able to say:
+Regain your dignity through the healing mercy of God.
+Your victory rests in saying:

 “Yes.
 I was hurt.
 I was wounded seriously.
 But that was not the final chapter in my life.
 God lifted me up again.
 He healed me, gave me strength, and now I move forward.
 God gave me meaning because I know for sure he loves me.
 He showed me this by forgiving me and giving me his Son.
 Jesus knows how much I suffered, since he suffered too.
 But Christ rose up again, and I did too.